 Helen Diller Family Chair in Palliative Care, UCSF

 Dr. Rabow is one of the leads of the UCSF Palliative Care Leadership Center (PCLC) and a member of the curriculum development committee for the PCLC Initiative nationally.
-The PCLC Initiative has trained more than 1000 hospital-based palliative care programs in the United States.
+The PCLC Initiative has trained more than 1000 hospital- and community-based palliative care programs in the United States.
 Previously, Dr. Rabow helped direct the California Hospital Initiative in Palliative Services, the first program to support the development of hospital-based palliative care services in California.
-In additional, Dr. Rabow served as a technical advisor and member of the leadership team for the Archstone Foundation’s Hospital-Based Palliative Care Service Innovations project.
+In addition, Dr. Rabow served as a technical advisor and member of the leadership team for the Archstone Foundation’s Hospital-Based Palliative Care Service Innovations project.

 Harvard College, Cambridge, MA, 1983-1987, B.A., summa cum laude (Anthropology)

 Harvard University Extension School, Cambridge, MA, 1987-1988, No degree sought